 Pictogram-me is based upon social and participatory design thinking.
 Designer Victor Papanek already in the 1970s stated the social responsibility of designers, and wrote in the legendary book «Design for the real world» that designers should «design for people´s needs rather than their wants» (Papanek 1971:219).
 This field of design might have it´s roots in Action Research, which is a form for research involving the participants in defining and solving problems.
 One definition is a «systematic inquiry that is collective, collaborative, self-reflective, critical and undertaken by participants in the inquiry» (McCutheon and Jung 1990:148 in Masters 1995:2).
 Empowerment of participants is essential, and this is highly relevant in Pictogram-me.
 In the mid-1940s the American psychologist Kurt Lewin described action research as «proceeding in a spiral of steps, each of which is composed of planning, action and the evaluation of the result of action» (Lewin in Masters 1995:1).
 Lewin argued that to understand and change social conditions, you needed to include those who know and live with the conditions.
 The participants are often referred to as co-researchers (Bjørndal in Tiller 2004:129).
 Practitioners are also involved in the reflection on the work (Altricher 1999:3).
 This is related to how Thomas Lockwood describes a shift towards a more creative and more collaborative way of thinking in design (Loockwood 2010:ix).

-In Pictogram-me we also have been experimenting with how can we collect stories for and from «challenged» people, people who would see it as a challenge in itself to meet us maybe because of anxiety, shame, or mental and physical challenges.
+In Pictogram-me we have invited people to co-design and to explore how we can develope tools to collect stories for and from challenging life situations.
+Some of the contributors might see it as a challenge in itself to meet us because of anxiety, shame, or mental and physical challenges.
 Inspired by Action research and Human centred design we have tested a variety of methods for collecting life stories, searching for visual tools that can support interviews and conversations (Dowling in Tiller 2014:236-240).

-There exists a lot of literature about how to collect various data focusing upon individual stories, and for example sociologists have developed methods of how to direct «life story interviews» (Dowling in Tiller 2004:237-240, Wideberg in Album, Hansen and Widerberg 2010:220-225).
+There exists a lot of literature about how to collect individual and personal stories, and for example sociologists have developed methods of how to direct «life story interviews» (Dowling in Tiller 2004:237-240, Wideberg in Album, Hansen and Widerberg 2010:220-225).
 The global design agency IDEO has developed a Human-Centred Design Toolkit and an online resource that addresses how to involve people from the initiation of a design project to its implementation.
 Different public organizations and universities share their methods.

 Inclusive design and people-centred design processes are said to be effective as development processes, because users can play a leading role in defining issues and helping to focus direction, therefor there has been a shift from designing for users, to designing with users, where the user also becomes co-creator (Fuad-Luke 2009:143).
 As Alastair Fuad-Luke writes in «Design Activism» this shift has been paralleled with recent debate about the social dimensions of design.
 Participatory design has become mainstream and politically correct, and it appears that there is agreement on the ethical and practical advantages of participatory design approaches, even if the subject itself is debated (Bjögvinsson, Ehn and Hillgren, 2012).